kicaj29/aws/VPC-LB-AutoScalingGroup-EC2/readme.md

 For example security group can be defined in EC2 wizard as one of its steps:
 ![vpc-21-aws-create-ec2-instance.png](images/vpc-21-aws-create-ec2-instance.png)

+* **Outbound traffic is allowed by default** - when incoming connection (request) is allowed then by default response is also allowed.
+Using other worlds: return traffic is allowed by default (if incoming traffic is allowed).

+* **Inbound traffic is implicitly denied** - if there is no rule then the incoming traffic is denied.

+* Only **allow rules** are supported!

+* By default security group is assigned to eth0.

 # Routing table

 Each VPC has one **routing table**, which declares attempted destination IPs and where they should be routed to.
 For instance, if you want to run all outgoing traffic through a proxy, you can set a routing table rule to automatically send traffic to that IP.
 This can be a powerful tool for security as you can inspect outgoing traffic and only whitelist safe destinations for traffic.